flangknecht/opentelemetry-webclient-k8s/README.md

 1. Deploy to Kubernetes
 2. Call web service 1 (HTTP GET /)
-  - Check jaeger-ui for traces and see broken trace
+  - Check jaeger-ui for traces for service 1 and see broken trace
 3. Make another call to web service 1 within a short period of time
-  - Check jaeger-ui again, see new trace with 5 spans instead of the three spans seen before
+  - Check jaeger-ui again, see new (correct) trace with 5 spans instead of the three spans seen before

 Netty seems to also create a new channel every 100 requests.
 Broken traces can then also be encountered.